gugulet-hu/qself-docs/docs/reference/devices/index.md

 ---
 title: "Devices"
-description: "Some tips and tricks for working with the devices that enable the project." q
+description: "Some tips and tricks for working with the devices that enable the project."
 tags:
         - Watch
         - Mobile